Islamabad Police Committed To Resolve Public Issues On Priority: IGP - UrduPoint

 Islamabad Police Committed To Resolve Public Issues On Priority: IGP

 The task to hold `open courts' have been given to all Zonal SPs and it has been directed to provide maximum relief to the people.
-Following directions of IGP Islamabad, SP (Rural) and SP (Saddar) would hold `open court' at Lehtrar road on December 5 at 12 pm and Karachi Company market on December 5 at 10:30 am, respectively.
+Following directions of IGP Islamabad, SP (Rural) and SP (Saddar) held `open court' at Lehtrar road and Karachi Company market, respectively.

-As per vision of Prime Minister of Pakistan, IGP Islamabad directed police officials to provide justice to people at their door step and enhance coordination with public.

 The SP (City) said that people should identify the elements in the police or in their surroundings supporting the anti-social activities so that action could be initiated against them.